NinthDesertDude/Endurance-Maze/Icon, Thumbnail, Readme/Readme.txt

 Actors next to each other trying to move in the same direction are sometimes offset as a result of how blocks are updated.

-Add a laser-bullet-activated actuator (triggers every # bullets that hit it).
 Add some way to activate a certain behavior of linked objects directly.
 Add some way to activate multiple channels from one actuator.
 Maybe some sort of actuator linker?